 Grand Strand Information

-Dive into the warm waters of the Atlantic Ocean and sunbathe along the sixty miles of beautiful sandy beaches, but don't forget to enjoy the wide variety of other diversions Myrtle Beach and the Grand Strand have to offer.
+Dive into the warm waters of the Atlantic Ocean and sunbathe along the sixty miles of beautiful sandy beaches, but don't forget to enjoy the wide variety of Things To Do In North Myrtle Beach and the Grand Strand.

 Attractions & Amusements for the Whole Family

 The Grand Strand is the East Coast's favorite destination for family fun of every variety!
 Favorites include Ripley's Aquarium, where you can explore some of the most colorful and intriguing undersea environments ever imagined.
 If you love baseball, the Myrtle Beach Pelicans, an affiliate of the Texas Rangers, play Class-A ball at Coastal Federal Field throughout the spring and summer.
 Racing fans can get behind the wheel of their own race car at NASCAR SpeedPark, Grand Prix Family Thrill Park and South Beach Adventure Park.
 There are literally dozens of challenging miniature golf courses in the area, as well as thrilling water parks like Myrtle Waves and Wild Water & Wheels.

 The Myrtle Beach area is also home to Broadway at the Beach and Barefoot Landing, two of the Southeast's most popular entertainment complexes.
 Each of these includes a wide assortment of dining choices, specialty shops, and live entertainment venues.